Route Planner for Truck Drivers: Beyond Google Maps

 - You want to offer customers 1-click GPS tracking of trucks in real-time.

-Let's take a closer look at what you gain from using a route planning and route optimization tool for trucks.
+Let's take a closer look at what you gain from using a route planning and optimization tool for trucks.

 Trucking is about making money, and in transportation, you make more money when you deliver more.
 A route planner is packed with optimization features that let you use your trucks to their maximum service capacity.